ericklein/air_quality/readme.md

 	- [Q]090820: We are generating humidity, heat index, and absolute humidity? -> dropping heat index support, absolute humidity required to calibrate eCO2 reading
 -090121
-	- moving CO2 measurement to private branch, as it doesn't work
+	- moving CO2 measurement to private branch, as it doesn't work -090321
+	- switching to ADT20 (temp/humidity) for i2c connectivity and future proofing